 Genetic screening shines a spotlight on the risks of genetic disorders such as Down syndrome and cleft palate.
 At Women for Women OBGYN, SC, gynecologist Kornelia Krol, MD, has extensive experience with genetic testing.
 She can help you to improve your general health and lower any possible risks for you and any expectant new family member.
-If you’re wondering how genetic testing works, call the Chicago office to book your consultation, or use the online scheduler.
+If you’re wondering how genetic testing works, call the Forest Glen, Chicago office to book your consultation, or use the online scheduler.

 In obstetrics, genetic screening typically refers to prenatal testing for various genetic disorders.
 Genetic testing provides parents-to-be with valuable information about whether their growing fetus has certain genetic disorders.